f5devcentral/adaptiveapps/0-resources/f5-nginx-management-suite/README.md

-# F5 NGINX Management Suite Infrastructure as Code
+# F5 NGINX Management Suite and API Connectivity Manager Infrastructure as Code

 ## Solution Description
-This solution deploys F5 NGINX Management Suite to OpenStack using Terraform and Ansible.
+This solution deploys F5 NGINX Management Suite with API Connectivity Manager to OpenStack using Terraform and Ansible.
 The installation follows the steps outlined in the [install guide](https://docs.nginx.com/nginx-management-suite/admin-guides/installation/install-guide/).
 Since most of the configuration is done with Ansible, this solution should be simple to port to other environments.
 Simply modify the `main.tf` Terraform file as needed for your environment.